MIT-Emerging-Talent/ET6-practice-code-review/notes/README.md

 - 🖋️ **What We're Learning:** Got a cool trick in Git?
 Learned a new design pattern?
 Found a clever way to squash bugs?
 Share it here!
 - 😂 **Funny Moments:** Code reviews aren’t always serious — if something made you laugh (or cry), jot it down!
 Laughter is the best debugging tool.
+- 📚 **Resources:** Found a great article, video, or book that helped you level up?
+Share it with the team!
+- ❤️ **Personal Reflections:** How’s the journey been for you?
+Whether it’s growth, challenges, or proud moments, we’d love to hear about it.
+- 🤝 **Collaboration Stories:** Cool ways we’ve helped each other shine or overcame hurdles as a team.
+- 🎨 **Creative Additions:** Doodles, memes, or anything that adds color to our shared experience!